dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 |  Accuracy (MX)  |     50.2013    |     **63.5317**    |

 ### Summary
-In summary, we found that using a Bi-LSTM with two layers seems to perform better on countries' addresses not seen during training.
+In summary, we found that using a bidirectional Bi-LSTM with two layers seems to perform better on countries' addresses not seen during training.
 Still, the results are not as good as those of Canada (training dataset).
 A solution to this problem could be to train a model using all the possible data in the world.
 This approach was used by [Libpostal](https://github.com/openvenues/libpostal) which trained a CRF over an impressive near `100` million address (yes, **100 million**).
 The data is publicly available if you want to explore this avenue next.